 It is important to evaluate age as a possible confounding factor on employee turnover, because the older one is, the less likely one is to change jobs or careers.
 Appendix 1 includes the third regression, where apart from college majors, age was used to test its effect on the job change probability.
 Age proved to have a significant effect on the job change probability, since the coefficients of 3 major fields significantly changed compared to the first and second regressions.
 The coefficient of physical sciences changed from -0.051 to -0.035, that of science-related and engineering-related fields changed from -0.040 to -0.022, and coefficient of non-STEM fields changed from -0.051 to -0.022 compared to the second regression.
 After running a correlation on age and college majors, it was found that age and the three major fields mentioned above have a positive correlation with age, implying that typically there are more older people who majored in those fields at college.
 The biggest age correlation coefficient was on non-STEM field – 0.1022 (Appendix 2).
-Since that major category consists mostly of business and humanities majors, 29.3% and 27.3% respectively, it was insightful to find that those fields become less popular among younger population.
+Since that major category consists mostly of business and humanities majors, 29.3% and 27.3% respectively, it was insightful to find that those fields become less popular amongst the younger population.
 It could be explained by the fact that recently STEM fields became more popular due to the technology spread and an increased importance of science breakthroughs.
 Another possible explanation is the generation difference.
 Younger people in business tend to change their jobs more frequently in order to get experience, whereas older individuals already have enough exposure in their field and acquired some specialization in what they do.

 On average, one additional year in age decreases one’s probability of changing jobs by 0.81%, controlling for other variables.
-This model explained 5.62% change in the dependent variable, proving that age has more than college majors, as seen in Appendix 1.
+This model explained 5.62% change in the dependent variable, proving that age has more influence than college majors on the dependent variable, as seen in Appendix 1.
 Considering the big change in coefficients of the main variables after we added age to the regression, we can conclude that there was definitely an omitted variable bias in previous models.
 Age is crucial factor to hold constant when we look at the effect of college majors.

 After trying different relationship models for age, it was found that square of age was a better fit.
 Age then was enforced into the regression as a quadratic.
 The results of the fourth regression that included age squared indicated that the relationship between age and the probability of job change is not linear.
 Exhibit 2 graphs this relationship, and indicates a decrease in the probability of a person to change jobs as age increases.
 Starting at the age of 65, people are more than 75% less likely to change jobs and career.
 Once people find jobs that they like, they tend to stay committed to those positions, have higher job security, and thus are less likely to change it.
 It is also true that it is harder to find new career options as one gets older, as there is a smaller pool of opportunities for a very specific set of skills.
 As one gets older, they are more likely to have a partner and children, and it becomes harder to move geographically for a new job.